-Through transparent sharing of data, successes, and learnings, SPS is working to achieve specific goals to reduce harm in pediatric hospitals across the country.
-Specifically, by year-end 2014, SPS hospitals will work to achieve a 40 percent reduction in certain hospital-acquired conditions; a 20 percent reduction in readmissions; and a 25 percent reduction in serious safety events.
+SPS, originally funded in part by the federal Partnership for Patients program, is working to achieve specific goals to reduce harm in pediatric hospitals across the country through the transparent sharing of data, successes, and learnings.
+Having already saved approximately 2,500 children from harm and prevented an estimate of over \$60 million in costs from the healthcare system with their collaboration, SPS hospitals are working to reduce certain hospital-acquired conditions by 40 percent, reduce readmissions by 10 percent and reduced serious safety events by 25 percent.
 SPS began in Ohio in 2009 as a network of eight hospitals.
-It has now expanded to 78 hospitals across the country, all focused on reducing harm by addressing specific hospital acquired conditions and building a "culture of safety" within each hospital.
+It has now expanded to more than 80 hospitals across the country, all focused on reducing harm and building a "culture of safety" within each hospital.

-"We applaud SPS for its groundbreaking effort to advance patient safety and for serving as an outstanding partner in our common efforts to develop sustainable solutions to deliver safer and cost-effective care for patients and families," said Mark Wietecha, president and CEO, Children's Hospital Association.
+"We applaud SPS for its groundbreaking effort to advance patient safety and for serving as an outstanding partner in our shared efforts to develop sustainable solutions to deliver safer and cost-effective care for patients and families," said Mark Wietecha, president and CEO, Children's Hospital Association.
 "Children's hospitals nationwide are committed to empowering patients and families to take charge of their own safety when in a health care setting."